 The internship is open to current 1Ls and 2Ls.
 Preference will be given to current 2Ls, but current 1Ls with relevant experience and interest are encouraged to apply as well.

-Application for the summer of 2023 are closed.
-We will accept applications for the summer of 2024 next fall.
+We are currently accepting applications for Summer 2025 and will consider applications on a rolling basis.
 Qualified students are encouraged to apply electronically by submitting a cover letter, resume, and transcript (unofficial is satisfactory) to PAE_Employment_CTU_Interns@fd.org.